pzivich/pzivich.github.io/pages/robins86.md

 protocol.

-A related issue (one-sample rather than the two-sample problem Robins is addressing) is when to consider someone as censored (LTFU). @leskocar  et al. has a nice discussion of when we should consider someone as censored.
+A related issue (one-sample rather than the two-sample problem Robins is addressing) is when to consider someone as censored (LTFU).
+[Lesko et al.](https://pubmed.ncbi.nlm.nih.gov/29020256/) have a nice discussion of when we should consider someone as censored.

 For Robins’ example date of termination of employment works well as the time of deviation from protocol.
 He also tells us a similar exposure protocol end date for the mining industry.